devops329/devops/instruction/testing/testing.md

 ### Incomprehensible

 It is common to take time to properly design production software without giving the same thought to the design of tests.
-Watch out for these red flags:
+Watch out for these red flags in test code:

 - Run on for hundreds of lines
 - Use overly terse constructs